-■ NOTE
+■ NOTES

-Event actions you have configured and the temperature display format are not affected by the Restore Factory Default option.
+Event actions you have configured, the temperature display format, and refresh rate are not affected by the Restore Factory Default option.

 Default threshold values are stored in Sensor Data Records (SDR) in nonvolatile storage on the motherboard.
 These values are determined and configured during motherboard manufacturing and are therefore not documented in this manual.